avilaplana/social-streaming/README.md

 **The initial idea**

 The purpose of this exercise is to create a platform that provides real-time streaming from different social networks, i.e. Twitter and Facebook.
-There is a user interface called 'Dashboard' that permits to the user to introduce 'Search & Filters parameters' to make more useful the content.
+There is a user interface called 'Dashboard' that permits to the user introduce 'Search & Filters parameters' to make more useful the content.

 Behind the scenes, there is another application called 'Filter' that will connect with the social networks to get the stream for a set of filters.
 That content will  be sent to a broker.
-The 'Dashboard' will consumes the stream from the broker and will show to the users.
+The 'Dashboard' will consume the stream from the broker and will show it to the users.

 In terms of technologies, I bet for Scala ecosystem, because the functional languages are becoming more and more popular in the community, and I bevieve that is very important to have the functional point of view of the things instead of beaing object oriented all the time.